taha15-6/PF-Project/README.md

 # PF-Project
+BY:
+CTCY-043, CTCY-022, CTCY-035.
-This is my first PF KING game
+This is Our First Semester PF project on C.
-its a game yk
+Its a Quest game based on a storyline of a magical kingdom where enemy of King kidnaps King's Queen, and King is now on his way to save his wife.